Keeper vs. 1Password: Which one should you choose?

 You can access all features from the left-side menu from the dashboard, with detailed options available under each option.
 For example, you can easily organize your passwords with folders.
 The desktop and web vault interface have slight differences, but nothing significant to impact user experience.
 In a recent update, Keeper also updated the admin console, which improved the admin’s productivity by saving time.

-In contrast, 1Password also offers an excellent user interface and experience.
-The UI is clean and modern and provides easy access to features.
-However, the UI could be more consistent across devices and operating systems, hindering users’ experience.
-As for onboarding, 1Password requires a credit card to sign up (as it doesn’t have any free plan compared to Keeper).
+For onboarding, 1Password requires a credit card to sign up (as it doesn’t have a free plan compared to Keeper).
 It creates a master secret key, which is your primary password for using 1Password.
 It also makes an emergency kit containing account details in PDF format.
 It includes details like a secret key, account password, email address, and QR code.

 In short, Keeper does better at providing a consistent user experience across devices, while 1Password also hits the mark.